make-demo-learn-math/make-demo-learn-math.github.io/doc/Presentation.md

 - Interruptions are welcome
 - There are no pop quizes or surprize tests so don't worry about the details
-- It's less about the math itself and more about the way we learn it
+- _It's less about the math itself and more about the way we learn it_
-- We will conduct small polls
-  to give you an opportunity to cast your votes and have a little fun

 # A hypothetical game